Larissa-Cury/E-commerceProject/README.md

 Business Problems:

 * _What is the overall sales performance and typical revenue generated during the past three years?_
+   - The total sales considering all periods is $4,587,920 with a mean of $211.30 per year.
+This number in isolation does not tell much.
+Because of that, I also analyzed Sales YTD in order to compare the sales growth over the months and years.
+If the company had a threshold to achieve, which could be from its own or based on market trends, then comparing the total sales to it would be an interesting KPI.
 * _How are current-year sales progressing compared to previous full-year performances?_
 * Given that we have data until September, 2024, _Are we experiencing consistent growth or decline in sales during the same period across consecutive years?_